Menu & Recipe Design

 Our Menu offers two general approaches to raw feeding.
 The first is our minced, prepared dinner recipes, which have a balanced blend of ingredients.
 The second is the single ingredient options – whole meaty bones, or minced meat / offal.
 We feed our own dogs and cats a combination of the two, and that’s what we recommend to our customers too.
 Variety is the key to balance, and this way they get the best of both worlds.

 Our pre-made dinners for both dogs and cats are carefully designed to include a balance of all the nutritional elements they need, and our whole foods give them a huge amount of joy as well as many health benefits (more details in a bit).

 “Cat of the Day” and “Give a Dog a Bone” Dinners based on the Biologically Appropriate Raw Food (BARF) Diet:

 These are our registered dinners which have been lovingly hand-prepared for maximum deliciousness.
 They are nutritionally balanced, minced, pre-mixed blends.
 We also make “chunky” versions of our cat and dog Free-Range Chicken, which is partially minced with some whole pieces of meat in it.

 Cat of the Day dinners are made of pure meat and bone (87%) and offal (11%), with some egg yolk, homemade yoghurt, and essential supplements (2%), including extra vitamins, taurine and deep sea kelp.
 The calcium-phosphorous ratio averages at 1.1:1.
-Free Range Chicken and Turkey are the two protein options offered.
+Free Range Chicken, Turkey, and Ostrich are the three protein options offered.